 Are your days of flying domestically using only your driver’s license numbered?
 They could be, if you don’t have a new type of license.
 As the deadline for the REAL ID Act looms, it’s vital for you to know if your current driver’s licenses doesn’t meet the new criteria.
-If you are without a REAL ID come October 1, 2021, (previously October 2020, until the global pandemic pushed off the deadline) you might not be able to fly in the U.S. with just your state-issued ID.

 Here’s a quick and easy primer with everything you need to know about the REAL ID Act, about when to use a REAL ID vs. a passport, and about the Department of Homeland Security’s hard deadline on the changes.

 The REAL ID Act “set standards for the issuance of sources of identification, such as driver’s licenses,” says the DHS.
 This Act applies to state-issued driver’s licenses and identification cards, and prohibits certain federal agencies from accepting IDs that do not meet the new standards.

 This means that when the REAL ID ACT is in place, only driver’s licenses issued under REAL ID standards will be accepted at airports.